tserduke/do-list/README.md

 ## Summary
 [do-list] makes it easy to use do notation.
 You can construct lists or monoids using [`DoList`] or [`DoMonoid`] modules respectively. [do-list] is designed to work well with `OverloadedStrings` and `OverloadedLists` extensions.
 See examples.

-There is also a more canonical [`Writer`] without overloading support.
+As alternative there is a canonical [`Writer`] without overloading support.

 ## Examples